Surveys show more than 80% of Australians believe terminally ill people should have a choice not to suffer at the end of life.

 Voluntary Assisted Dying allows a dying person who is suffering in the final stages of life to ask their doctor for medication to help them die.
 The person must be an adult, have decision making capacity and be assessed as eligible by two independent doctors.

 Yes.
-Victoria, Western Australia, Tasmania, South Australia and Queensland have all passed Voluntary Assisted Dying laws.
+Every state has passed its own Voluntary Assisted Dying law.
 However only Victoria and WA’s laws are operating.

 - Tasmania’s law will come into effect on 23 October 2022.